elshwilahmed/To-Do-List-Lite/README.md

 ```

 ### 2️⃣ Task 2: Problem Solving
+*Important Note: Please note that the file named (solution.py) contains c++ code, Isaved it with the wrong extension before the deadline.*
 * **Challenge:** Find the shortest string in a list.
 * **Input Example:** `["code", "backend", "ai", "circle"]`
 * **Output:** `"ai"`